Annopaolo/astarte/doc/pages/user/052-using_channels.md

 Triggers can be uninstalled by issuing an `unwatch` event in the Channel.
 The payload of the event should be the name of the trigger which should be uninstalled.

+Currently, installing a transient trigger on an interface with `aggregation: "object"` is not supported.

 ### Group Triggers

 Transient triggers can also target an Astarte group instead of a single device.
 To install a group